meltano/meltano/docs/src/_contribute/cli.md

 - Group is a group of commands that are related to a specific area of the CLI, typically a specific meltano feature.
   For example, the `meltano schedule` feature-group contains commands related to managing Meltano schedules.
-- command/sub_command are used to perform a specific tasks or used to group a set of command around a specific feature or task.
+- command/sub_command are used to perform specific tasks or used to group a set of command around a specific feature or task.
 Sub-commands take the form of parameters, but require additional arguments or options themselves.
 - Arguments are positional parameters that are passed to a command.
 Arguments do not require additional options or arguments - otherwise they would be considered a sub-command.